UCY-LINC-LAB/BenchPilot/README.md

-# <strong style="color: #40897B">BenchPilot</strong>
+# <strong style="color: #40897B">BenchPilot V2.0</strong>
-BenchPilot: Repeatable & Reproducible Benchmarking for Edge Micro-DCs
+BenchPilot v2.0: Automating Multi-Tenancy Performance Evaluation on Edge Compute Nodes

 BenchPilot is a modular and highly customizable benchmarking framework for edge micro-DCs.
 BenchPilot provides a high-level declarative model for describing experiment testbeds and scenarios that automates the benchmarking process using various workloads.
 The latter enables users to focus on performance analysis instead of dealing with the complex and time-consuming setup.
 BenchPilot instantiates the underlying cluster, performs repeatable experimentation, and provides a unified monitoring stack in heterogeneous Micro-DCs.